mongodb/docs/source/includes/fact-opsmanager-upgrade-mode.rst

    You should not upgrade more than one |onprem| host at a time.

-   When upgrade mode is first detected, Backup Daemons will attempt to stop themselves.
+   When |onprem| enteres  is first detected, Backup Daemons will attempt to stop themselves.
 This process can fail if the Daemons are in the middle of a long backup job.
 In this case, you can either wait for the Backup Daemons or manually stop all Daemons before reattempting to upgrade.